-- IMail services are removed from the Control Panel Services. - Everything is deleted in the Windows registry under HKEY_LOCAL_MACHINE\Software\Ipswitch\IMail (but the Ipswitch key is not removed). - Directories and files created by the setup.exe are removed if nothing has been added to them.
+- IMail services are removed from the Control Panel Services. - Everything is deleted in the Windows registry under HKEY\LOCAL\MACHINE\Software\lpswitch\IMail (but the Ipswitch key is not removed). - Directories and files created by the setup.exe are removed if nothing has been added to them.
 For instance, if you have not added users (and root never gets mail), the Users directory is removed.